MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Visits/VisitFrequency.md

 <summary>List of traits for the assignedRole attribute are listed below.</summary>

 **is.dataFormat.character**
-  **..dataForm..big**
+  **is.dataFormat.big**
-  indicates.n atomic.ut multi-unit version of a fundamental type such as a multi byte encoded character, a double precision float, a long integer.
+  indicates an atomic but  multi-unit version of a fundamental type such as a multi byte encoded character, a double precision float, a long integer.

 **is.dataFormat.array**
   indicates a contiguous sequence of fundamental units that should be taken as a whole and considered one value.
 Array of Character is a String, Array of Byte is a Binary Object